Superyachts dock in London waterways for Olympics

 The arrival of the wealthy for the Olympic party is likely to strengthen London’s image as a safe-haven destination of choice for the international rich despite Britain’s worst economic crisis in nearly a century.

-Demand from the super-rich has prompted East London’s Royal Victoria Docks to construct a special pontoon with personalised concierge service.
+Demand from the super-rich has prompted East London’s Royal Victoria Docks to construct a special pontoon with personalized concierge service.
 Three superyachts are due to arrive there this week.

 “It’s proven to be quite desirable because of the proximity to the Olympic venues and London city airport, which is convenient if they have people coming to visit them,” said Kate Fisher, a spokeswoman for the Royal Docks Management.